kru/kru.github.io/content/posts/migrate-data-using-lambda.md

 }
 ```

 It took 56 seconds to complete the process, this like forever for modern computer, I once saw a challenge about 1 Billion rows and they did it under 2 seconds (but I'm not sure about the hardware specs).
-This was a decent number for me back then, the most important things is get the shit done to have the bussines keep running.
+This was a decent number for me back then, the most important things is get the shit done to have the business keep running.
 I can do optimization another time outside this task (that was my thought).

 Several lessons I got from this simple migration task are: